Quantifying Hallucinations in Language Language Models on Medical Textbooks: Discussion

-As demonstrated by Table \ref{tab:task1_merged}, we observed that the prominent open-source Large Language Model evaluated (\textsc{LLaMA-70B-Instruct}) tended towards hallucinated content at a rate of 19.7\,\% (95\,\% CI: 18.6 to 20.7\,\%).
 In this evaluation, we found that, with viable medical textbook passages provided with templating to generate a QA pair, 1{,}090 of the 5{,}543 QA pairs generated were found to meet the criteria required to be labeled as hallucinated content.
 Additionally, clinicians assigned the maximum plausibility rating to 98.8\,\% of responses, indicating that the vast majority used appropriate terminology, grammar, and professional prose and tone.
 Thus we found that there was no significant correlation between plausibility of the generated content and the likelihood that the generated content was a hallucination.
 For a non-expert reviewing the generated content ( or end-users utilising these systems in a real-world scenario), this means that the generated content almost always seems to be plausible but has an almost one in five chance of being hallucinated.